How to Become an Election Officer

 An Election Officer is a very important person who works at the polling location on Election Day.
 Their number one priority is to ensure that voting is conducted in a fair and orderly manner.
-Each Election officer is paid $25.00 for attending the mandatory training class and $125.00 for working the Election Day.
+This is a paid position.

 If you are interested in becoming an Election Officer you must fill out the Election Officer Application Form online before each and every election.
 If you don't have access to a computer, you may stop by the Richmond Office location and fill one out in person.
 Annually, Election Officers that have previously served will receive reminder letters to work the upcoming election.
 These letters also contain information about the mandatory Election School, dates and times.

 1. Arrive at your polling place at 5:30am to ensure that you will be able to have the polls open at 6:00am.

 2. Be familiar with the election laws governing election day in the polling place.

 3. Monitor machines, compare number of votes cast with beginning tally, and fill out paperwork accordingly.

 4. Ensure that only qualified voters enter the voting machine to cast their ballot.

 5. Ensure that the election is conducted in the most fair and honest manner possible.

 6. Throughout the day, check the voting booth for electioneering materials (flyers/hats/pens).